 The nanoplatelets have been supplied by Haydale, an advanced materials group from South Korea.
 The company believes that the product marks an important expansion of graphene’s application.
 CEO Keith Broadbent anticipates an increasing number of graphene-based products in the cosmetic market. iCraft has signed supply contracts with two firms to start delivery of the graphene face mask sheets.

 According to a study by scientists at Northwestern University, graphene oxide can offer significant advantages to hair coloring products.
-They found that such applications not only offer similar performance to existing permanent hair dyes, but also prevent static hair thanks to graphene’s electrical conducting ability.
+They found that such applications not only offer similar performance to existing permanent hair dyes, but they also prevent static hair thanks to graphene’s electrical conducting ability.

 “The team has been able to demonstrate that blonde hair can be dyed black.
 The black color of the film is the result of a reduction process of graphene oxide with vitamin C (ascorbic acid)… the results are comparable to commercial black dyes: The coating is uniform on hair.
 It doesn’t come off easily with shampooing and can last through at least 30 shampoos.
 Additionally, they’ve demonstrated ombre effects from blonde to dark brown by varying the intensity of the graphene coating,” according to Hair Momentum.